Azure/azure-iot-sdk-csharp/supported_platforms.md

 This SDK _may_ work with other versions of .NET, but there are no guarantees that they will _always_ work for those versions nor are there guarantees that we will fix bugs that are only present on those versions.

-Note that applications targeting multiple .NET frameworks have some rules for target framework precedence, so applications using this library will pick the net451/net472 dll as per framework precedence.
+Note that applications will resolve the dll that is being referenced based on the framework precedence rules.
+This means that .NET Framework targeting applications will look for the closet .NET Framework dll.
+In the absence of that, it will pick up the closest .NET Standard dll.
+Similarly for netcoreapp applications will look for the closest netcoreapp dll and in the absence of one will pick the closest .NET Standard dll.
+Since we publish the above list of dlls, you should target the appropriate net target to ensure you get the desired .net API coverage

 ## Windows 10